Why Your Android Needs an AI Assistant in 2026

 Getting Started

 If you want to see what an AI-powered Android experience feels like, Arc is a great place to start.
 It’s free to try, takes two minutes to set up, and works with every app on your phone.
-Check out our getting started guide for a step-by-step walkthrough.
+Check out our getting started guide for a step-by-step walkthrough, or see our comparison of the best AI assistants for Android to understand how Arc stacks up against Gemini, ChatGPT, and others.

 The future of mobile isn’t more apps.
 It’s smarter apps — and an AI layer that ties them all together.